Ethoscoins/gitmodules/README.md

 +
 +This draft contract manages the distribution of a ERC-20 compatible token ("EOT") on the Ethereum (ETH) blockchain.
 +
 +The EOT Token drop will be conducted on a continuous distribution model for 1 year.
 1,000,000,000 (one billion) EOT tokens will be minted.
 These tokens will be split into different rolling windows of availability.
-The tokens for a window will be split proportional to all requests and donations made during the window period.
+The tokens will be split proportional to all donations made during the 90 day window period, the balance will be distributed via drop thereafter.
 +
-+For example:
++At the start of the drop, 70% of the total minted tokens (700,000,000 EOT) will become available during a 90 day window.
 +
-+    100 EOT are available for each request during the window
-+    Bob donates 0.0 ETH
-+    Alice contributes .01 ETH
-+    Bob contributed 0% of the total contributions and gets 100 EOT
-+    Alice contributed .01 of the total contributions and gets 1000 EOT
++The remaining 300,000,000 EOT will then be distributed via air drop.
 +
-+At the start of the drop, 30% of the total minted tokens (300,000,000 EOT) will become available during a 5 day window.
-+
-+The remaining 700,000,000 EOT will then be split evenly into 360 one-day windows of 1,917,808.21978082 EOT tokens each.
-+
-+#### 369 days after the creation of this contract the EOT ERC-20 token will be frozen and non transferrable.
-+
 +## To Participate
 +
-+To participate in the EOT token drop, simply request tokens or send ETH to the contract address during a window of your choice.
++To participate in the EOT token drop, send ETH donations to the contract address during the 90 day window or simply wait and request air drop tokens from remaining balance.
 +
 +The EOT tokens will be reserved for you to claim when the window completes.
 To claim the tokens, visit the [Ethereum Foundation Wallet](https://wallet.ethereum.org/) using an Ethereum-enabled browser (e.g. Metamask, Mist, Parity) or the [MyEtherWallet Contract Viewer](https://www.myetherwallet.com/#contracts) and load in your keyfile.
 If the user has never used Ethereum before, the [Metamask Extension](https://metamask.io) in the Google Chrome browser is the recommended Ethereum wallet.
 +